Britain's Northern Ireland minister confident of protocol changes | Law-Order

 - United Kingdom

-Britain's Northern Ireland minister said he is confident that London will agree changes with the European Union regarding the Northern Ireland protocol that has disrupted post-Brexit trade in the British-run region.
+Britain's Northern Ireland minister expressed confidence on Wednesday that London would agree changes with the European Union regarding the Northern Ireland protocol that has disrupted post-Brexit trade in the British-run region.

+The protocol effectively treats British-run Northern Ireland as part of the European Union for customs purposes and was designed to avoid politically sensitive border checks with EU member Ireland.
+It has, however, created additional checks for goods moving between Northern Ireland and the rest of Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)